The 8 Best Fly Fishing Indicators

 AIR-LOCK Strike Indicator

-Air-Lock Strike Indicators are made out of low-density foam.
+They are made out of low-density foam.
 They are quick and easy to use and are a breeze to adjust.
 Simply unscrew the little end nut and lay the leader into the grove.
 Then lock everything in place by screwing the nut down tight.
 They come in three sizes (1/2”, 3/4”, and 1” sizes), and three colors (white, pink, and orange)

-It does attach to the line much more securely than the thingmabobber, so a much better choice for fine diameter leaders because it almost never moves.
+It does attach to the line much more securely than the Thingmabobber, so a much better choice for fine diameter leaders because it almost never moves.

 The grey locking nut assists to camouflage the indicator when floating overhead, but it is still going to spook wary wild brown trout.
 Stock trout rarely seem to care.